wp-plugins/dofollow-case-by-case/readme.txt

 == Upgrade Notice ==

-= 2.7 =
+= 2.8 =
-Added compatibility to all Genesis Framework 2 themes, that use the comment_text function, instead of the get_comment_text function.
+Added compatibility to WordPress 3.9.1 (JavasScript error: ReferenceError: tinyMCEPopup is not defined) by updating the insert link Javascript library wplink.js and the main plugin file.

 == Contact ==